Switzerland

 Cantons are the first-level administrative division of Switzerland.
 It is very common to find the two-letter abbreviation for the canton that you are in, as seen on some town entry signs.
 As such, remembering these can be a great asset when region-guessing Switzerland.

-NOTE: If you happen to come across an unblurred licence plate, the first two digits will correspond to the canton that it is registered in.
+NOTE: If you happen to come across an unblurred licence plate, the first two letters will correspond to the canton that it is registered in.

 The first digits of Swiss postal codes are a good way to regionguess the country.
 The general pattern is that the numbers increase from the west to east.